brishtiteveja/sherlockholmescoin/doc/README.md

 Setup
 ---------------------
-You need the SherlockHolmesCointime libraries to run SherlockHolmesCoin-Qt.
+You need the sherlockholmescointime libraries to run sherlockholmescoin-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

-Unpack the fiSherlockHolmesCoin a directory and run:
+Unpack the fisherlockholmescoin a directory and run:

-- biSherlockHolmesCoinrlockHolmesCoin-qt (GUI, 32-biSherlockHolmesCoin/32/SherlockHolmesCoind (heSherlockHolmesCoin32-bit)
+- bisherlockholmescoinrlockHolmesCoin-qt (GUI, 32-bisherlockholmescoin/32/sherlockholmescoind (hesherlockholmescoin32-bit)
-- bin/64/SherlockHolmesCoin-qt (GUI, 64-bit)SherlockHolmesCoin4/SherlockHolmSherlockHolmesCoin(headless, 64-bit)
+- bin/64/sherlockholmescoin-qt (GUI, 64-bit)sherlockholmescoin4/SherlockHolmsherlockholmescoin(headless, 64-bit)

-See the documentation at the [SherlockHolmesCoin Wiki](http://SherlockHolmesCoin.info) for help and more information.
+See the documentation at the [sherlockholmescoin Wiki](http://sherlockholmescoin.info) for help and more information.